hantsy/spring-native-example/README.md

 ```

-## Functional Tests
+## Smoke Tests

-When the application is running at *localhost:8080*,  you can perform a `FunctionalTests` to verify the APIs as a HTTP Client view.
+When the application is running at *[http://localhost:8080](http://localhost:8080)*,  there is a `FunctionalTests` that is used to verify the APIs from HTTP Client view.

 ```bash
 $ mvn clean test -Pfunctional-test
 ```

 ## Resource